 By Roy Burner - Minister of the Gospel

 The spirit of lust has blossomed forth in these latter years for many reasons.
-There is the increased availability of lustful pursuit through an electronic age and the immorality of man.
+There is the increased availability of lustful pursuit through an electronic age.
 There is the impromptu manner of dress that encourages lust; no longer addressed by the church.

 Scripture reveals that the lust of the flesh, and the lust of the eyes, and the pride of life, is not of the Father, but is of the world.
 And the world passes away, and the lust thereof, but he that does the will of God abides forever (1 John 2:16-17).